 - What are your short, medium and long-term goals?

-- What percentage of your income can you live off of?
-If you can live off of 50% of your income, you can theoretically allot the other 50% to saving and investing.
+- What percentage of your income can you live off?
+If you can live off 50% of your income, you can theoretically allot the other 50% to saving and investing.

 - At what age do you plan on retiring?

-It’s key to gauge where you are currently in order to map out where you want to go.
+It’s key to gauge where you currently are in order to map out where you want to go.
 From a financial standpoint, you’ll want a strong financial foundation that allows you to focus on saving and investing.
-Saving and investing help build your financial future, but that shouldn’t be the focus if you’re currently living paycheck to paycheck or are in debt.
+Saving and investing helps build your financial future, but that shouldn’t be your focus if you’re currently living paycheck to paycheck or are in debt.

-If you are in debt, you’ll want to put your extra cash toward that first, as it’s a guaranteed return on your investment.
+If you are in debt, you’ll want to put your extra cash toward paying that off first, as it’s a guaranteed return on your investment.

 Be Clear About the Why

-Saving and investing are vehicles for building your financial future that can help you achieve goals.
+Saving and investing are tools for building your financial future that can help you achieve your goals.
 But in order to be motivated and figure out how much you need to save and invest, you need to be crystal clear about the why.

 What is your purpose for saving and investing?

 Savings can take on multiple facets.
-Of course, you should have an emergency fund with liquid cash available for when those inevitable fun surprises show up at your door, but aside from saving for emergencies, think of what you need to save for to achieve your goals.
+Of course you should have an emergency fund with liquid cash available for when those inevitable surprises show up at your door, but aside from saving for emergencies, think of what you need to save to achieve your goals.

-Some common savings goals may include saving up for a down payment on a house, paying for your children’s college education, or for that once-in-a-lifetime dream trip.
+Some common savings goals may include saving for a down payment on a house, paying for your children’s college education, or that once-in-a-lifetime dream trip.

-Think of your savings as various buckets for each of your goals.
-To help solidify this, you can use something like Capital One 360 (which I personally use) and create up to 25 savings accounts you can nickname to match each goal.
+Think of your savings as divided into various buckets for each of your goals.
+To help ground this idea, you can use something like Capital One 360 (which I personally use) and create up to 25 savings accounts you can nickname to match each goal.